Genealogy of the Harris Family

 - Mildred Elna Harris was born July 18, 1909 in Panton, Vermont; and married Claude Clifford Barker (1901-1971).
 She died on May 13, 2004 in Lyndon, Vermont, and both she and Clifford are buried in the North Ferrisburgh Cemetery.
 She and Claude had a son named Sidney Claude Barker, who was born on Sept.
 8, 1937 in Ferrisburg, Vermont.

 Lionel Milo Harris (1884-1975) was born April 1, 1884 in Minnesota.
 He moved to California as a young man and married Nina Leona Sedgewick on Aug.
 11, 1914 in Rialto, California.
 He and Nina lived at various California addresses, including San Jose and Pomona, where Lionel worked as a postal clerk.
 They later lived in Hemet in Riverside County, California.
 Lionel died on Dec.
 25, 1975 in Riverside County; and Nina, who had been born March 8, 1892 in Kansas, died on April 6, 1984 in Los Angeles County.
+Both are buried at the Pomona Cemetery and Mausoleum.
 They had one son, Arland Sidney Harris, who is listed below.
 Jean Harris, who is generation V in this family history had found memories of visits from her Uncle Lionel and Aunt Nina to Jean's home at Bella Vista Ranch near Fairfield, California.

 - Arland Sidney Harris was born July 28, 1928 in Riverside County, California.
 He became a forester and authored the following three books - "Subalpine fir on Harris Ridge near Hollis, Prince of Wales Island, Alaska" (1965), "The forest ecosystem of southeast Alaska" (1974), and "Schwatka’s Last Search" (1996).
 He married Bina Grey, and they currently live in Juneau, Alaska.
 Their daughter Margaret Jean Harris is married to Rick Quisenberry, who maintains a Harris Family Tree on Ancestry.com.